trike33/PEN-300-Code-Snippets/Active Directory/RBCD step by step.md

 **IMPORTANT NOTE:** ALL THIS PROCESS MUST BE PERFORMED FROM A POWERSHELL CONSOLE

+(RCBD stands for Resource-Based Constrained Delegation)

-1st We need an SPN in order to perform the attack and GENERALLY an ACL that give us write permission over the backend machine object we want to compromise(in this PoC it the backend machine will be APPSRV01, the user that have write perssions will be contoso\trike and the fronted SPN will be contoso\mycomputer$)
+1st In order to perform the attack, we already need a computer configured with RBCD(with the msds-allowedtoactonbehalfofotheridentity writed), or we could abuse an ACL like GenericWrite in order to write the msds-allowedtoactonbehalfofotheridentity property.(in this PoC it the backend machine will be APPSRV01, the user that have write perssions will be contoso\trike and the fronted SPN will be contoso\mycomputer$)

 2nd Create a new computer machine object that will have an SPN assigned to it; creation of the machine with powermad